-The following is a lightly edited transcription of a panel discussion held on October 2, 2010, at the Desiring God National Conference, where the chapters of this book were originally delivered.
+The following is a lightly edited transcript of a panel discussion at our 2010 Desiring God National Conference.
 David Mathis’s questions are in italics.

 The greatest object to which we can turn our thinking is the fullest, richest, deepest revelation of God in the person and work of his Son Jesus.
 Thabiti, we thought it might be fitting to turn our minds there at the outset of this panel.
 Would you lead us in rehearsing the great message of the gospel?